RobinHerbots/Inputmask/README.md

 When passing multiple masks (an array of masks) keepStatic is automatically set to true unless explicitly set through the options.

 ### positionCaretOnTab
-When enabled the caret position is set after the latest valid position on TAB
+When enabled the caret position is set after the latest valid position on TAB Default: false
-Default: false

 ### tabThrough
-Allows for tabbing through the different parts of the masked field.
+Allows for tabbing through the different parts of the masked field.<br>Default: false
-Default: false

 ### definitions
 ### ignorables